xpack/web-jekyll/pages/core/xpm/cli/install.md

 ### Install dependencies

-When invoked without arguments in a package folder, `xpm` installs the dependencies listed in the `dependencies` and `devDependencies` field in `package.json`.
+When invoked without arguments in a package folder, `xpm install` installs the dependencies listed in the `dependencies` and `devDependencies` field in `package.json`.